 Thank you to everyone that joined us on the day and made this such a successful event!
 Once again, we have made it clear that there is a strong public mandate for a fair and fast transition away from fossil fuels that puts workers and communities first.

 You can read more here on the global context of the day of action and how the Edinburgh march fits within the Scottish and UK political landscape.
-If you want to know about upcoming actions and events scroll to the end of this article.

 The march aimed to bring attention to diverse campaigns around the need to move away from fossil fuels.